International commitments made

 - A precautionary approach should be applied (Principle 15).

-Some key points in the Paris Agreement of 2015 [2] are- to hold the increase in the global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels (Article 3)
+Some key points in the Paris Agreement of 2015 [2] are- to hold the increase in the global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels (Article 2.1(a))

 References